MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/explicit.md

 _An explicit style is one that is selectively applied to controls by setting their Style properties._

-## Creating an Explicit Style in XAML
+## Create an explicit style in XAML

 To declare a [`Style`](xref:Xamarin.Forms.Style) at the page level, a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) must be added to the page and then one or more `Style` declarations can be included in the `ResourceDictionary`.
 A `Style` is made *explicit* by giving its declaration an `x:Key` attribute, which gives it a descriptive key in the `ResourceDictionary`. *Explicit* styles must then be applied to specific visual elements by setting their [`Style`](xref:Xamarin.Forms.VisualElement.Style) properties.